UjhhgtgTeams/SudokuSolverQt/docs/index.md

-# Sudoku Solver Qt
+# SudokuSolverQt

 ## Introduction
-This is a light-weight solver to sudokus.
-It can solve the "hardest" sudoku in 3 seconds, thanks to the backtrack algorithm it uses.
+This is a light-weight sudoku solver.It can solve the "hardest" sudoku in 3 seconds, thanks to the backtrack algorithm it uses.

 ## Usage
 1. Clone the project.